How can you bill more hours while juggling non-billable work – without burning yourself out?

 Why is time management important for lawyers?

-A whopping 86% of lawyers work outside regular hours to finish their tasks.
+Did you know that 86% of lawyers work outside regular hours to finish their tasks?

-Unsurprisingly, this leads to seriously stressed-out lawyers – two-thirds have experienced burnout.
+Unsurprisingly, this leads to seriously stressed-out lawyers and attorneys – two-thirds have experienced burnout.
+The legal industry isn’t exactly known for its work-life balance and less than half (49%) of legal professionals are satisfied with it.

 It doesn’t have to be this way.